careerist-qa/intro-to-python/lesson_9/homework.md

 ### Returning Values

 Define a validator function that you can use to determine if a word is longer than 8 characters.
+After creating the function, make sure to test it.
+Create a list of words and iterate over this list using a for loop.

-**Tip**: Validator functions return `True / False` which we can use to do thins like print a message.
+**Tip**: Validator functions return `True / False` which we can use in conditionals to do things like print a message.

 ## Exercises 🏋🏻‍♀️

+You're going to revisit some of the algorithms you've already solved.
+But this time, there's a twist!
+Your challenge is to solve and encapsulate each algorithm into its own Python function.
+This will not only help you review these algorithms but also give you valuable practice in defining and using functions.

 ### FizzBuzz 🐝

-You've already solved the FizzBuzz problem, where you print `Fizz` for multiples of 3, `Buzz` for multiples of 5, and `FizzBuzz` for multiples of both 3 and 5.
+You remember FizzBuzz, right?
+You print `Fizz` for multiples of 3, `Buzz` for multiples of 5, and `FizzBuzz` for multiples of both 3 and 5.

 Now, your task is to take your existing FizzBuzz code and wrap it into a function called `fizzbuzz`.